Harold-Odro/Harold-Odro/README.md

 - 👋 Hi, I’m @Harold-Odro
 - 👀 I’m interested in Gaming and Data Analytics
-- 🌱 I’m currently learning Data Analysis and Front-End Dev
+- 🌱 I’m currently learning Data Science and AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me...I can be contacted on harodro@gmail.com